Key Variables to Consider for Getting a Child Care WAGE$® Program Started in Your State

 One non-profit organization in each state is selected by the T.E.A.C.H.
 Early Childhood® National Center (the Center) through a robust application process to implement the licensed, evidence-informed model.

-For states that are exploring the possibility or are in the early stages of developing Step Up to WAGE$ or Child Care WAGE$® programs, the Center provides technical assistance and support to assist in the planning process, including hosting an initial meeting, designating an administrative home, becoming a licensed provider, finding and securing funding and developing supplement models.
+For states that are exploring the possibility or are in the early stages of developing Child Care WAGE$® programs, the Center provides technical assistance and support to assist in the planning process, including hosting an initial meeting, designating an administrative home, becoming a licensed provider, finding and securing funding and developing supplement models.

 For more information on bringing a WAGE$ Program to your state, please contact us.